 How Do I Monitor Prometheus Metric Endpoints?

 Many Kubernetes components and applications expose metrics in the Prometheus format via HTTP endpoints.
-The Wavefront Collector natively supports discovering such endpoints and collecting metrics from them.
-The Collector listens for the addition of pods within a Kubernetes cluster, and can automatically start collecting the prometheus metrics from pods by:
+The Collector natively supports discovering such endpoints and collecting metrics from them.
+The Collector listens for the addition of pods within a Kubernetes cluster, and can automatically start collecting the Prometheus metrics from pods by:

 - Adding specific annotations on a pod to inform the Collector to start collecting metrics from it.